Acu-li/Whisper-KoboldCPP-Assistant/README.md

 - **Conversational AI**: Sends the transcribed text to a local LLM endpoint for response generation.
 - **Text-to-Speech**: Converts the AI's response into speech and plays it back using the XTTS server.
 - **Chat History Management**: Maintains a history of interactions, with the ability to reset it using specific keywords like "reset."
+- **Database**: If a specific word is in the prompt, a database will be searched, and Information within that database will be added to the context.

 ## Requirements